Did the Supreme Court issue a major immigration ruling under false pretenses?

 Ahilan Arulanantham, the American Civil Liberties Union of Southern California attorney who argued Jennings, says it’s unclear whether DHS adopted the strategy discussed in the memo.
 “However,” he says in an email, “it appears the author of this draft memo wanted to deceive the Supreme Court.”

 The memo does not list its author, but there are extensive typed comments from “HG” in the margins.
-A staffer for Merkley says they were written by Gene Hamilton, who had recently left DHS to work as an aide to his former boss, Attorney General Jeff Sessions.
+A staffer for Merkley says they were written by Gene Hamilton, who had recently left DHS to work as an aide to his former boss, former Attorney General Jeff Sessions.
 The memo, the staffer says, “was being shared back and forth between Hamilton and very senior staff at DHS.”
 Hamilton is a close ally of White House senior adviser Stephen Miller.
 Hamilton and Miller are known as the administration’s foremost immigration hardliners.

 If the government did intend to end the parole policy, Arulanantham says it should have told the Supreme Court.
 “Instead, it appears the author [of the memo] wanted the Supreme Court justices to believe the parole policy remained in place, but then to end that policy as soon as the Court decided the case,” he says.
 “If such behavior occurred, it was clearly unethical.”

-In March, a new class-action lawsuit filed by the ACLU revealed that ICE had effectively stopped granting parole in at least five of its field offices.
+In March, a new class-action lawsuit filed by the ACLU, Human Rights First, and the Center for Gender and Refugee Studies revealed that ICE had effectively stopped granting parole in at least five of its field offices.
 The Trump administration maintained that the parole directive was still in effect, even though the parole rate had dropped from 92 percent between 2011 and 2013 to about 4 percent in the first months of the Trump administration.
 In July, a federal judge sided with the ACLU and ordered ICE to return to enforcing the parole policy it claimed was still in effect.

 Eleanor Acer, the director of the refugee protection program at Human Rights First, says it’s long been clear that the Trump administration is ignoring its parole policies.
 The administration is “keeping it in force on paper simply because of the Jennings litigation,” she says.